SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_leader/readme.md

 > **Note:** After above configurations connect SCL and SDA pins of Leader and follower then run the application and observe the results by connecting SDA and SCL pins to logic Analyzer(Also enable glitch filter for SCL channel with time period 100ns, to avoid glitches).

+- For getting proper speeds with fast and fast plus modes, please use external pullup of around 1.8K
+- For high speed mode data transfer external pullup is must.
 - Configure the UC as mentioned below.

   ![Figure: Introduction](resources/uc_screen/i2c_uc_screen.png)